 - Mental Health: Students will look at what is good mental health and the factors that can affect this area of development.

-- Crime and Punishment: This unit of work will look at what crime is, the causes of crime and the different forms of punishment, prisons and capital punishment before moving on to look at religious views and forgiveness.
+- Crime and Punishment: This unit of work will look at what crime is, the causes of crime and the different forms of punishment (including prisons and capital punishment) before moving on to look at religious views and forgiveness.

 - Grooming and Sexual Exploitation: Students will be made aware of the different forms of sexual exploitation as well as being taught how to recognise the signs of grooming.
-This unit of work will also look at the legislation surrounding consent and will encourage students to be able to determine what are healthy and unhealthy behaviours and life choices.
+This unit of work will also look at the legislation surrounding consent and will help students to determine what are healthy and unhealthy behaviours in a relationship.

 - FGM: Students will be given an awareness of what FGM (female genital mutilation) is and the legislation that is concerned.
 This scheme of work will also try to dispel some of the myths surrounding FGM.

-- Human Rights: Students will look at and begin to understand the articles of human rights, including what are the 30 basic human rights and what is the Human Rights Act (1998) and also the Universal Declaration of Human Rights (1948).
-This unit at work will also briefly look at the legislation surrounding the laws of human rights.
+- Human Rights: Students will look at, and begin to understand, the articles of human rights, including what are the 30 basic human rights and what is the Human Rights Act (1998) and also the Universal Declaration of Human Rights (1948).
+This unit will also briefly look at the legislation surrounding the laws of human rights.

 - Power, Politics and the Media: During this unit of work students will look at how laws are passed including the steps that a Bill goes through and how and why MPs examine laws before they are passed.
 The differences between voting systems will also be looked at, with students assessing the strengths and weaknesses for each one.
 There will also be a particular focus on what is a democracy.

-- Healthy Lifestyles: Mental Health, Self-Harm and Exam Pressure: This unit of work will help students to understand what mental health is and the importance of maintaining a positive well-being.
+- Mental Health: This unit of work will help students to understand what mental health is and the importance of maintaining a positive well-being.
 An understanding of self-harm and its effects will also be offered before moving on to look at coping strategies for exam stress and pressure.

-- Managing Finances: Following on from the work completed in Year 9, students will continue to look at budgeting in more detail.
-Students will also be given the opportunity to look at and understand bank statements, utility bills and pay slips.
+- Managing Finance: Following on from the work completed in Year 9, students will be given the opportunity to look at and understand bank statements, utility bills and pay slips (including Tax and VAT).

-- Exam Preparation: In the lead up to their final exams, students will look at different revision techniques and begin to build their own revision timetable.
+- Exam Preparation: In the lead up to their final exams, students will look at different revision techniques and how to structure their own revision timetable.